rmnassouh1234/hypow_boards/README.md

 The Hypow boards list will now be available to select from under *Tools->Board* list.

+# Bootloader Upload
+1. Connect the board's *SWDIO* and *SWCLK* to a programmer and power it.
+2. Open Arduino IDE
+3. Go to *Tools->Programmer*
+4. Select your programmer fromt he list
+5. Select *Tools->Burn Bootloader*

 # Usage

 ## Hypow Dev Board Pinout